Death on the Pale Horse

 Death on the Pale Horse is the title of three different versions of a work by Benjamin West.
-The first of these is a large drawing form 1783, which has been in the collection of the Royal Academy of Art in London since 1784.
+The first of these is a large drawing from 1783, which has been in the collection of the Royal Academy of Art in London since 1784.
 The second version is a painting from 1796, now in the Detroit Institute of Art.
 The third version is a 25-foot wide painting that West exhibited in 1817 in a special gallery on the street of Pall Mall, where he charged admission for visitors who wished to see it.
 This version was acquired by the Pennsylvania Academy of the Fine Arts in Philadelphia in 1835.
 All three versions of Death on the Pale Horse were inspired by apocalyptic imagery from the Book of Revelation.
 They are significant examples of the Sublime in British painting.

 Background

 West was a British-American painter, President of the Royal Academy of Arts, and an official painter at the Court of St. James.
-He had risen to prominence through works such as The Death of General Wolfe, The Departure of Regulus from Rome, and Agrippina Landing at Brundisium with the Ashes of Germanicus, which date from the decisive early years of his career between 1765 and 1772.
+He had risen to prominence through works such as The Death of General Wolfe, The Departure of Regulus, and Agrippina Landing at Brundisium with the Ashes of Germanicus, which date from the decisive early years of his career between 1765 and 1772.